 Charging in public

 Generally speaking, charging at a public charging station will always be more expensive than charging at home.
-When charging at a public charging station, such as those at the workplace, supermarkets, or along the highway, you could be charged base on one, or a combination of the following factors:
+When charging at a public charging station, such as those at the workplace, supermarkets, or along the motorway, you could be charged base on one, or a combination of the following factors:

 - Connection fee: a fixed amount for each charging session

 - Energy fee: a certain amount per kWh consumed